Podcast: Play in new window | Download

 The internet.
 Start with the internet.

-But in all seriousness, you really can learn anything about these techniques or these tools by googling “social selling”; you can explore one of the world’s largest business networks; you can get social-selling classes directly on LinkedIn; you can look into easy CRM tools like Nimble and Salesforce that connect to the tools you’re used to.
+But in all seriousness, you really can learn anything about these techniques or these tools by googling “social selling”.
+Explore one of the world’s largest business networks.
+Get social-selling classes directly on LinkedIn.
+Look into easy CRM tools like Nimble and Salesforce that connect to the tools you’re used to.

 Start playing around.
 Reach out to people.
-Start conversations.
+Spark conversations.
 Be human.